syndromeh/syndromeh.github.io/index.md

 - Reinforcement Learning
 - And much more

-The primary goal of this blog is to translate difficult notions and ideas in my own words, rather than serving polished, well-organized knowledge.
+The primary goal of this blog is to translate ideas in my own words, rather than serving polished, well-organized knowledge.